 Facing a wall constructed of thousands of slips of paper, documenting donations (in Chinese) by people who supported his political cause, was a spacious replica of a ceramic tiled floor.
 That is, it looked like a tile floor– but it turned out to be — a rug.
 When we were asked to remove our shoes before exploring its subtle tile-y hues and textures, however, we demurred.

 What luck.
 Instead, we came across a tiny exhibit that touched me personally.
 In a recent piece I wrote about novelty teapots, I learned that original Chinese ones were one-cuppers — drunk directly from curved spouts.
-And Ai Wel Wei was evidently as fascinated as I. He exhibited a handful of antique broken teapot spouts!
+And Ai Wel Wei was evidently as fascinated as I. He exhibited a handful of –what in Heaven’s name are these?– antique broken teapot spouts!

-I love it when things like that come together.
+I love it when things come together like that!